wongdaniel8/Portfolio/README.md

 	contains a geographical visualization of twitter posts and trends

-Within this portfolio, there exists projects that are built from a minimal framework given by the Berkeley EECS department, and projects that are built primarily from scratch.
-See the copyrights and author tags within each source.
+Within this portfolio, there exists projects that are built from a minimal framework given by the Berkeley EECS department, and projects that are built from scratch.